Optical Spectra Caveats

 spPlate-0389-51795.fits to contain exactly the same data as

 spPlate-0389-51794.fits, and the file

 spPlate-2338-53679.fits to contain exactly the same data as

 A SQL Search query on SkyServer might, on very rare occasions, return the following error:

 SQL returned the following error message: 006~ASP 0251~Response Buffer Limit Exceeded~Execution of the ASP page caused the Response Buffer to exceed its configured limit.
-Your SQL command was: This message is due to a default behavior of Microsoft Internet Information Services (IIS) version 6.0 and higher in which responses to actions of Active Server Pages (.asp) are limited to 4 MB file size.
+Your SQL command was: This message is due to a default behavior of Microsoft Internet Information Services (IIS) version 6.0 and higher - documented in the Microsoft Knowledge Base - in which responses to actions of Active Server Pages (.asp) are limited to 4 MB file size.
 This error is extremely rare, but there is a simple workaround: simply run the query in CasJobs instead.